-Solutions to drainage problems sometimes take the form of installing dry creek beds or drainage systems, such as French drains, but another possible route is simply to use plants suited to wet areas.
+Solutions to drainage problems sometimes take the form of installing dry creek beds or drainage systems, such as French drains, but another possible route is simply to use suitable specimens (i.e., plants for wet areas).
 Many naturalized and native plants have evolved to grow in wet soils, so they're natural landscaping solutions to poor drainage problems.

 Since the objective is to find hardy plants for wet areas, it should come as no surprise that many of these specimens are wetland plants in the wild.
 Some of these specimens you won't find at just any nursery.
-But if you conduct an Internet search for "wildflower society" followed by the name of the region in which you live, you may find someone who specializes in the sale of native plants in your area.
+But if you conduct a web search for "wildflower society" followed by the name of the region in which you live, you may find someone who specializes in the sale of native plants for your locale.

 For those who prefer images to words, I have also drawn a sample landscape plan for wet areas.
 Though based loosely on the discussion here treating native plants, I do include one exotic plant in my drawing as well: the popular tropical specimen, elephant ear plant.